 10. Come say hello!

-Oh by the way, we have a booth set up at #SMMW19 as well!
-That’s right, we’re right here.
-So if you want to take a deeper-dive into learning how to manage social media for all kinds of business (beyond just the event), stop by our booth and we’ll show you how you can do that.
+Oh and by the way, we’ll have a booth set up at #SMMW as well!
+That’s right, we’re here to catch all the action live.
+So if you want to take a deeper dive into learning how to manage social media for all kinds of business (beyond just the event), stop by our booth and we’ll show you how you can do that.